Opentrons/opentrons/api/docs/v2/new_modules.rst

 Heating and Shaking
 ===================

-Heating and shaking operations are controlled independently, and are treated differently due to the amount of time they take.
-Speeding up or slowing down the shaker takes at most a few seconds, so it is treated as a *blocking* command — all other command execution must wait until it is complete.
-In contrast, heating the module or letting it passively cool can take much longer, so the Python API gives you the flexibility to perform other pipetting actions while waiting to reach a target temperature.
-When holding at a target, you can design your protocol to run in a blocking or non-blocking manner.
+The API treats heating and shaking as separate, independent activities due to the amount of time they take.

+Increasing or reducing shaking speed takes a few seconds, so the API treats these actions as *blocking* commands.
+All other commands cannot run until the module reaches the required speed.

+Heating the module, or letting it passively cool, takes more time than changing the shaking speed.
+As a result, the API gives you the flexibility to perform other pipetting actions while waiting for the module to reach a target temperature.
+When holding at temperature, you can design your protocol to run in a blocking or non-blocking manner.

 .. note::